Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Fixed a bug for DoubleFirebars where they wouldn't register hits on the player
 - Adjusted FreezeSpell to only work within a limited radius.
 - Removed all instances of insertTrapForRemoval that were not within the Dungeon class
+- Redid the awful activeTrapFunction for FallingSpikes.
+Finally removed the const char global c_spike.